 |Sort ASC/DESC when a column header is selected||ENTER|

 Objectives: To improve the health of the Nation's underserved communities and vulnerable populations by ensuring continued access to comprehensive, culturally competent, high-quality primary health care services for communities and populations currently served by the Health Center Program.
 Individual health center grant mechanisms: (1) Community Health Centers; (2) Migrant Health Centers; (3) Health Care for the Homeless; and/or (4) Public Housing Primary Care Program.
-Certain funding opportunities may also assist health centers to increase their capacity to respond to or recover from future emergencies and support continuity of access to high quality primary care services for underserved and vulnerable populations.
+Certain funding opportunities may also assist health centers to support expand access to primary health care by supporting new access points (i.e., new health centers and sites), expand access to high quality primary care services at existing health centers, and expand primary health care services related to emerging public health issues, including public health emergencies.